eugenestar5/social-network-API/ReadMe.md

 ## Installation

 Ensure there is Node.js installed by typing "node -v".
 Install Insomnia application.
 It will be used to call the api routes.
 Also, install all the modules by running "npm i".
-Connect to the database by running "mysql -uroot -p amd enter the password.
-Run the seeds by running npm "run seed".
+Create your mongodb to use at the backend.

 ## Usage

-Users will use insomnia to run the api routes to query, insert, update, and delete data from the database using get, post, put, and delete respectively.
+Users will use insomnia to run the api routes to query, insert, update, and delete data from the mondgo database using get, post, put, and delete respectively.

 ## License